FDI easing in defence production to attract investments: DPIIT Secy | Business

-Various projects are expected to come in the defence production as the government has liberalised foreign direct investment (FDI) norms in the sector, a top official said on Friday.
+Various projects are expected to come in the defence production as the government has liberalised FDI norms in the sector and a proposal to hike foreign investments in insurance would help increase insurance penetration in the country, a top official said on Friday.

 The FDI limit in the defence manufacturing under automatic route has now been raised to 74 per cent from 49 per cent.

-Mohapatra also said the government has proposed hiking FDI cap in the insurance sector in the Budget.

-The increase in FDI limit from 49 per cent to 74 per cent in insurance companies will have a positive impact on the Indian economy, he added.
+Mohapatra also said an increase in FDI limit from 49 per cent to 74 per cent in insurance companies would have a positive impact on the Indian economy.

 The secretary said, ''...the end consumer will also be benefited from it as it will boost competition, enable consolidation and increase insurance penetration, leading to more innovative and affordable products for the end-consumer''.